 The chargeable family room costs 50 EUR per day and it has one big family bed, a table with chairs, a crib for newborn, infant changing table, toilet/shower, TV/internet and 3 meals are served for two persons per day.
 If you want to use the private family room service, it is necessary to inform the midwife on arrival.
 Booking beforehand is not possible.
 Moving from regular room to private room is not possible.

 The approximate stay at the hospital after delivery is 3 days.

-In every room there is a phone and you can contact the midwife or neonatal care nurse 24 hours a day.
-Midwives and neonatal care nurses will help you with breastfeeding, newborn care and other advice needed.
-Newborns are observed by midwives, neonatal care nurses and neonatologist (pediatrician).
+In every room there is a phone and you can contact the midwife 24 hours a day.
+Midwives will help you with breastfeeding, newborn care and other advice needed.
+Newborns are observed by midwives and neonatologists (paediatrician).

-Visiting hours are from 14:00 to 19:00.
-Please take note that postpartum department is primarily a place to recover and rest from the delivery.
+Visiting hours are from 17:00 to 19:00.
+Up to two visitors without any illness symptoms are allowed to visit, children are not allowed.
+Please leave the outdoor clothing in the wardrobe when you come to visit.
+Please note that postpartum department is primarily a place to recover and rest from the delivery.
 Successful breastfeeding is possible only if mother and baby have enough rest.
 This is the time to get to know your baby and baby’s needs.
 If it is not necessary and is possible, please postpone all visits until you are back at home and feeling your best.

 - Up to two birth partners are allowed to accompany women giving birth, and only one birthing partner can stay in the postnatal ward (family room).